Edgewell Personal Care (NYSE:EPC) Issues FY 2022 Earnings Guidance

-Edgewell Personal Care (NYSE:EPC) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Edgewell Personal Care (NYSE:EPC) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $2.980-$3.260 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.070.
 The company issued revenue guidance of -.

-Edgewell Personal Care (NYSE:EPC) last posted its quarterly earnings results on Thursday, November 11th.
-The company reported $1.01 earnings per share for the quarter, topping the consensus estimate of $0.84 by $0.17.
-Edgewell Personal Care had a net margin of 5.61% and a return on equity of 11.07%.
-During the same period in the prior year, the firm earned $0.59 earnings per share.
-As a group, analysts forecast that Edgewell Personal Care will post 3.14 EPS for the current fiscal year.
+Several equities research analysts have weighed in on the stock.
+Royal Bank of Canada lifted their price target on shares of Edgewell Personal Care from $52.00 to $55.00 and gave the company an outperform rating in a research note on Friday, November 12th.
+Wells Fargo & Company lifted their price objective on shares of Edgewell Personal Care from $37.00 to $41.00 and gave the company an underweight rating in a report on Friday, November 12th.
+Zacks Investment Research cut shares of Edgewell Personal Care from a buy rating to a hold rating in a report on Monday, November 15th.
+Citigroup reduced their price objective on shares of Edgewell Personal Care from $47.00 to $39.00 and set a neutral rating for the company in a report on Friday, October 22nd.
+Finally, TheStreet cut shares of Edgewell Personal Care from a b- rating to a c rating in a report on Thursday, November 11th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and one has issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $44.71.

-Several research firms have weighed in on EPC.
-Wells Fargo & Company boosted their price target on shares of Edgewell Personal Care from $37.00 to $41.00 and gave the stock an underweight rating in a research note on Friday, November 12th.
-TheStreet downgraded shares of Edgewell Personal Care from a b- rating to a c rating in a research note on Thursday, November 11th.
-Royal Bank of Canada upped their price objective on shares of Edgewell Personal Care from $52.00 to $55.00 and gave the company an outperform rating in a research note on Friday, November 12th.
-Citigroup lowered their price objective on shares of Edgewell Personal Care from $47.00 to $39.00 and set a neutral rating for the company in a research note on Friday, October 22nd.
-Finally, Zacks Investment Research downgraded shares of Edgewell Personal Care from a buy rating to a hold rating in a research note on Monday, November 15th.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and one has given a buy rating to the stock.
-According to MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $44.71.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, January 6th.
+Investors of record on Friday, December 3rd will be issued a dividend of $0.15 per share.
+This represents a $0.60 annualized dividend and a yield of 1.34%.
+The ex-dividend date is Thursday, December 2nd.
+Edgewell Personal Care’s dividend payout ratio (DPR) is presently 28.30%.

-In related news, Director Carla C. Hendra sold 7,100 shares of the business’s stock in a transaction dated Tuesday, November 16th.
-The shares were sold at an average price of $43.90, for a total transaction of $311,690.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, insider Anne-Sophie Gaget sold 5,204 shares of the company’s stock in a transaction dated Tuesday, November 16th.
+In other Edgewell Personal Care news, Director Carla C. Hendra sold 7,100 shares of Edgewell Personal Care stock in a transaction dated Tuesday, November 16th.
+The shares were sold at an average price of $43.90, for a total value of $311,690.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, insider Anne-Sophie Gaget sold 5,204 shares of Edgewell Personal Care stock in a transaction dated Tuesday, November 16th.
 The stock was sold at an average price of $43.33, for a total transaction of $225,489.32.
 The disclosure for this sale can be found here.
-0.98% of the stock is owned by insiders.
+0.98% of the stock is currently owned by insiders.

 Edgewell Personal Care Company Profile